All Dogs Can Be Trained

 THIS COMMAND WILL TAKE LONGER SOMETIMES!
 JUST BE PATIENT AND REPETITIVE.

 Immediately click and treat when you see your dog lay down, Also make sure you say something like ” down” Click and Treat.
 Read your dog’s body language, you will realize that he will associate click treat lie down.
 Keep practicing until your dog associates down with lying down.
-You must reward them huge for this.
+You must reward them hugely for this.
 I suggest giving your dog a small piece of cheese.
 Different from your regular treats.
 The dog needs to feel like he won the lottery.
 The smaller the space the dog has, the most likely he will lie down.

 Try to use one-word commands.
 Like Sit, Down, Stay.
 And keep repeating this until the dog knows how to lie down.